Do you wonder how much sleep you should get every night?

 After completing this assignment, you may be surprised!
 I personally thought I was pretty efficient at juggling various tasks in my life, but I had a nasty surprise!
 I like to exercise, but I realized I was wasting 5 hours per week traveling to various places to exercise.
 I’ve now committed to running closer to home, and I’ve gained 4 hours/week!

 Once you look at the results, you’ll likely be able to rearrange your schedule so that fitting a good 8-hour night will be easier than you think.

-I also recommend to include an hour of relaxation time before bed (away from all electronics, including your phone and your TV), and perhaps spend quality time with your family, a good book or even a warm bath.
+I also recommend including an hour of relaxation time before bed (away from all electronics, including your phone and your TV), and perhaps spend quality time with your family, a good book, or even a warm bath.

 How Much Sleep Should Children Get?

 While everyone is different, here are the official recommendations from the American Academy of Pediatrics.
 These sleep times include naps.
 For example, infants could spend 9 to 12 hours sleeping at night, then have 30-minute naps to bring up their overall sleep time to 14 to 15 hours/day.